RichardPinheiro/tic-tac-toe/README.md

 This structure reflects how early AI systems approached complex decision-making problems before learning-based systems became dominant.

-### ✨ Model Architecture
+### ✨ Reasoning Architecture

-Internally, the model uses:
+Internally, the Ai agent uses:
 - A **public interface** (`minimax`) to return the optimal move
 - A **private recursive engine** (`_minimax_internal`) that evaluates both score and action
 - Separate functions for the **maximizing** and **minimizing** player decisions